Automated Patch Assessment for Program Repair at Scale: Abstract

 \section{Abstract}

-In this paper, we do automatic correctness assessment for patches generated by program repair techniques.
-We consider the human patch as ground truth oracle and randomly generate tests based on it, i.e., Random testing with Ground Truth -- RGT.
-We build a curated dataset of 638 patches for Defects4J generated by 14 state-of-the-art repair systems.
-We evaluate automated patch assessment on our dataset which is, to our knowledge, the largest ever.
-The results of this study are novel and significant: first, we show that 10 patches from previous research classified as correct by their respective authors are actually overfitting; second, we demonstrate that the human patch is not the perfect ground truth; third, we precisely measure the trade-off between the time spent for test generation and the benefits for automated patch assessment at scale.
+In this paper, we do automatic correctness assessment for patches generated by program repair systems.
+We consider the human-written patch as ground truth oracle and randomly generate tests based on it, a technique proposed by Shamshiri et al., called Random testing with Ground Truth (RGT) in this paper.
+We build a curated dataset of 638 patches for Defects4J generated by 14 state-of-the-art repair systems, we evaluate automated patch assessment on this dataset.
+The results of this study are novel and significant: First, we improve the state of the art performance of automatic patch assessment with RGT by 190\% by improving the oracle; Second, we show that RGT is reliable enough to help scientists to do overfitting analysis when they evaluate program repair systems; Third, we improve the external validity of the program repair knowledge with the largest study ever.